 If you are a beginner or haven’t mastered driving form yet then the Teebird is a better option for you.
 The Teebird is known to be a very versatile disc and is one of the first discs that many new players pick up when they are learning how to play.

-Advanced players can find use out of this disc as well.
+This is one of the best discs for advanced players due to its dependability.
 Teebirds are very accurate and are incredibly versatile when thrown in different ways.
 With enough arm speed you can get a Teebird to turnover, so intermediate and advanced players can use this disc for narrow, low ceiling shots.

 There's a spot in every disc golfer's bag for a Teebird, but what about the Thunderbird?